IngmarBitter/defenders/md/CreeksideDefenders.md

 ================

 Christian Doctrine
-: what the church believes and teaches
+: What the church believes and teaches

 Apologetics
-: to provide rational reasons for the truth of Christianity’s claims
+: To provide rational reasons for the truth of Christianity’s claims

 Discussion
 : For each idea covered, we will review common opinions and then discuss on our own in the group